WRDSTech/documentations/10x Graph Web App Design Doc.md

 #### **Key Trade-offs:**

 1. **Complexity vs. Performance** : Using a graph database like Neo4j allows for efficient querying of complex relationships, but it also adds complexity to the system compared to a more traditional relational database.
-2. **Real-time vs. Batch Processing** : Depending on the data source, you might need to choose between processing updates in real-time or in batches.
-Real-time processing allows for more up-to-date data but can be more resource-intensive.
-3. **Scalability vs. Consistency** : In a distributed system, there is often a trade-off between scalability and consistency.
+2. **Scalability vs. Consistency** : In a distributed system, there is often a trade-off between scalability and consistency.
 For example, adding more replicas can increase read scalability but can also lead to consistency issues.
-4. **Cost vs. Performance** : Higher performance often comes with higher costs, both in terms of the resources needed (e.g., more powerful servers, more storage) and the complexity of the system (e.g., implementing caching, load balancing, replication).
+3. **Cost vs. Performance** : Higher performance often comes with higher costs, both in terms of the resources needed (e.g., more powerful servers, more storage) and the complexity of the system (e.g., implementing caching, load balancing, replication).